jdwalden74/a3-persistence/README.md

 Your application is required to implement the following functionalities:

 - a `Server`, created using Express (no alternatives will be accepted for this assignment)
-- a `Results` functionality which shows all data associated with a logged in user (except passwords)
+- a `Results` functionality which shows all data, except passwords, associated with a logged-in user
 - a `Form/Entry` functionality which allows users to add, modify, and delete data items (must be all three!) associated with their username / account.
-The authentication is to be implemented using [Express Passport](https://github.com/jaredhanson/passport)
+  The authentication is to be implemented using [Passport - Local Strategy](https://www.passportjs.org/packages/passport-local/) which authenticates using a simple username and password.
+For the purposes of this assignment, you do not have to encrypt the password.
 - Persistent data storage in between server sessions using [MongoDB](https://www.MongoDB.com/cloud/atlas) (you *must* use MongoDB for this assignment).
 You can use either the [official MongoDB node.js library](https://www.npmjs.com/package/MongoDB) or use the [Mongoose library](https://www.npmjs.com/package/mongoose), which enables you to define formal schemas for your database.
 Please be aware that the course staff cannot provide in-depth support for use of Mongoose.
-- Use of a CSS framework (see above).
+- Use of a CSS style framework (see possibilities at the beginning of this assignment).
   This should do the bulk of your styling/CSS for you and be appropriate to your application.
   For example, don't use [NES.css](https://nostalgic-css.github.io/NES.css/) (which is awesome!) unless you're creating a game or some type of retro 80s site.

 Your application is required to demonstrate the use of the following concepts: